HouPoc/CUDA_NOTE/PMPP/Chapter_3_Exercises/Chapter_3_Key.md

 11. A student mentioned that he was able to multiply two 1024 x 1024 matrices by using a tiled matrix multiplication code with 32 x 32 thread blocks.
 He is using a CUDA device that allows up to 512 threads per block and up to 8 blocks per SM.
 He further mentuoned that each thread in a thread block calculates one element of the result matrix.
 What would be your reaction and why?
     * __Answer:__
-        First, his block configuration is illegal becuase his configuration 32 x 32 thread blocks exceed 512 threads per block limitation.
-Second, single thread in tiled matrix multiplication kernel cannot calculate one element of the result matrix.
-Instead, it will calculate the partial result for a couple elements in matrix.
-To generate final result for a element in the result matrix, it requires severl threads to work together.
-More detials will be discussed in chapter 4.
+        His statement is clearly not valid respecting to his device contrains.
+Starting with simple caculations, to multiplay two 1024 x 1024 matrices using 32 x 32 thread blocks requires each block to calcuate 1024 elements (1024 / 32 x 1024 /32).
+Also, he mentioned that each tread only calculate one element of the result matrix.
+Thus, he needs 1024 threads in each thread block, but his device only support 512 threads per block.
+As a result, his statement is not valid.